For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 What You Will Learn

-- preparing materials for speech/language therapy
+- prepare materials for speech/language therapy

-- scheduling clients for speech/language therapy
+- schedule clients for speech/language therapy

-- maintaining files and billing insurance
+- maintain files and billing insurance

-- maintaining equipment
+- maintain equipment

 Speech language pathology assistants have a clearly delineated scope of responsibilities, which is much narrower than that of a certified professional.
 They may provide therapy under a written protocol and direct supervision of a licensed speech language pathologist.
 Assistants may perform hearing and speech-language screenings.
 They may not make independent clinical decisions, conduct evaluations, make admission or discharge recommendations, counsel patients, or prepare formal documentation.
 The Central Piedmont Speech Language Pathology Assistant program is offered in collaboration with Caldwell Community College and Technical Institute.
 The program includes classroom instruction, clinical experience (fieldwork), and hands-on laboratory experience.